Air Koryo

 2010 Tupolev Tu-154 aircraft P-553 was retired and transferred to the Aviation Institute in the Son Yang district.

-This contents of the box above is based on material from the Wikipedia article Air Koryo, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Air Koryo & List of Air Koryo destinations, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.

 See Also